ancwrd1/snx-rs/README.md

-# Rust client for Checkpoint VPN tunnels
+# Open source client for Checkpoint VPN tunnels

 This project contains a Rust source code of the unofficial client for Checkpoint VPN.
-Based on the reverse engineered protocol used by the vendor application.
+Based on the reverse engineered protocol from the vendor application (Windows, Linux, Android).

-## Advantages over the 'official' snx client for Linux:
+## Advantages over the official snx client for Linux:

+* Open source
 * IPSec support (faster tunnel)
 * Better privacy for DNS requests: only requests for VPN-specific suffixes are routed through the tunnel
 * Better integration with NetworkManager and systemd-resolved
-* Integration with libsecret and OS keychain (only in command mode)
+* Integration with Gnome Keyring or KDE KWallet via libsecret (only when using snxctl in command mode)

 ## Implemented features